 ~ Jim Morrison

-- People freedom is the ability to cultivate healthy, authentic and joyful relationships with the people who matter most in our lives.
+- Cultivate healthy, authentic, joyful relationships with the people that matter most in your life

 WHAT IS PEOPLE CLUTTER